Rotaerk/haskellTutorial/Chapter1.md

 3. `let g x = x * 2 in g 10 + g 20`
 4. `let h a = a + 1 in h 2 * 10`
 5. `let h a = a + 1 in h (2 * 10)`

+Note the difference between the last two examples.
+Function application has higher "precedence" than any other operation, so example #4's subexpression is equivalent to `(h 2) * 10`.

 Modules
 -------